Skip to content

 What does a backup generator for a Brandon home cost?

-Most whole-home installs around Brandon land in roughly the $12,000–$22,000 range.
-Local drivers move a given job within that band — a wind-rated pad, a panel upgrade, or a longer gas run across a spread-out Valrico or FishHawk lot all add up.
-Treat that as a planning ballpark, not a quote; a free on-site assessment is the only way to a real number.
+Most whole-home installs around Brandon land in roughly the $12,000 to $21,000 range.
+What moves a specific job within that band is local: wind anchoring to the county spec, a panel upgrade on an older Bloomingdale home, or a long gas or propane run across a bigger east-side lot.
+Treat that as a ballpark for planning, not a quote, a free on-site assessment is the only path to a real number.

 Do you install the generators yourselves?

-No — and we’re straight about it.
+No, and we are straight about it.
 Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer.
-We’re not a contractor and we don’t sell your details to a call-center list; your request goes to a single trusted pro who works the east-side suburbs.
+We are not a contractor and we do not sell your details to a call-center list; your request goes to a single trusted pro who works the east-side suburbs.

 Get your Brandon home storm-ready